 Where are palm trees native?
 There are several species indigenous to the continental United States, most of which are restricted to the warmer regions of southern United States, southern Florida and southern California.
 A number of imported exotic species have become naturalized with several being classified as invasive.

-California Fan Palm
+California Palm Trees

 California fan palms can have up to 30 gray-green, fan-shaped leaves (palmate), each 3 to 6 feet across.
 These palmate leaves spread out to form a loose and open crown.
 The leaf stems (petioles) of mature California fan palms have curved thorns along the margins.
 A distinguishing characteristic of the California fan palm is the cotton-like threads on and between the leaflets that are present even on mature palms.

 Washington Fan Palm

-Native to the desert mountain valleys and canyons of Sonora and Baja Mexico, the Washington fan palm (Washingtonia robusta) grows to over 100 feet and has a gray, 10 to12 inches trunk that bulges at the ground becoming more tapered as it reaches the crown of large, glossy, green palmate leaves with drooping leaflet tips.
+Native to the desert mountain valleys and canyons of Sonora and Baja Mexico, the Washington fan palm (Washingtonia robusta, zones 9-11) grows to over 100 feet and has a gray, 10- to 12-inch diameter trunk that bulges at the ground becoming more tapered as it reaches the crown of large, glossy, green palmate leaves with drooping leaflet tips.
 The leaves reach 5 feet in length and 4 feet wide.
 The 3-feet, orange leaf stems are edged with saw-tooth spines.

 True Date Palm

-One of the first cultivated plants in human history, the true date palm (Phoenix dactylifera) is a native of northern Africa that can reach 100 feet when trimmed into a single stem specimen.
+One of the first cultivated plants in human history, the true date palm (Phoenix dactylifera, zones 9-11) is a native of northern Africa that can reach 100 feet when trimmed into a single stem specimen.
 The broad, gray trunk is patterned with diamond-shaped leaf scars.
-The leaves are 20 feet long by 2 feet wide, greenish or bluish-gray, feather-shaped (pinnate) and arranged in a thick, 40 feet wide canopy.
-The 1.5 inch, yellow-orange to red fruit are oblong and have a large, pointed seed, surrounded by sugary flesh.
+The leaves are 20 feet long by 2 feet wide, greenish or bluish-gray, feather-shaped (pinnate) and arranged in a thick, 40 feet-wide canopy.
+The 1.5-inch, yellow-orange to red fruit are oblong and have a large, pointed seed, surrounded by sugary flesh.